wsugiarto/Obsidian-Vault/Uni Apps.md

 GPA for

 Dear Professor,
 I am currently submitting applications for graduate schools and it seems Interfolio is not supported for these schools.
 Could you help in submitting the letter of recommendation to these schools below?
+1. UT Austin Computer Science MSCS Program
+2. UC Berkeley
+3. Stanford